Seguin's hat trick helps Stars douse Flames

-DALLAS -- Tyler Seguin had a hat trick and Ben Bishop stopped 34 shots for the Dallas Stars in a 6-4 victory over the Calgary Flames on Friday night at American Airlines Center.
+DALLAS -- Tyler Seguin had gone just over two years since his last hat trick.
+However, on Friday night against the Calgary Flames, Seguin lit the lamp three times and Ben Bishop stopped 34 shots for the Dallas Stars in a 6-4 victory at American Airlines Center.

 Seguin scored once in the second period and twice in the third.
 His second goal, the eventual game-winner with 5:57 remaining, was the 200th of his career.
-Seguin added an empty-netter with 1:00 remaining.
+Seguin added an empty-netter with 1:00 remaining to clinch his eighth career hat trick and first since Nov.
+3, 2015.

+“That felt like a playoff game from the first shift,” Seguin said.
+“They’re a good team.
+We know how we’ve been against the West, so we were ready to come out and compete.
+I liked our game from the goalie out.”

 Antoine Roussel, Alexander Radulov, who added an assist, and Gemel Smith also scored for Dallas (12-10-1, 25 points), which also got two assists from John Klingberg.
 The Stars are now 9-2-0 at home.

+Dallas overcome three separate deficits to eventually pull away in the game’s final 10 minutes.

+“I just think coming back and winning a hockey game really builds confidence,” Stars coach Ken Hitchcock said.
+“That’s the most important part.
+The score’s not relevant for us.”

-Sean Monahan had two goals and an assist, and Johnny Gaudreau had a goal and two assists for the Flames (12-9-1, 25 points), who also got a goal from Michael Ferland.
+Sean Monahan had two goals and an assist, and Johnny Gaudreau had a goal and two assists for the Flames (12-9-1), who also got a goal from Michael Ferland.

+“Yeah, I thought we played a pretty good game right until the 10-minute mark of the third,” Flames coach Glen Gulutzan said.
+“Then, we had a huge penalty kill.
+Thought the guys did an excellent job in a 5-on-3, and all of a sudden, we self-inflicted ourselves.
+It’s been going on last couple games, tonight it caught you.”

 Dallas took a 1-0 lead to the first intermission when Roussel scored with 1:38 remaining in the opening period, sending a wrist shot over the right shoulder of Mike Smith, who stopped 35 shots.